 Not much more.
-And this is precisely the reason I left.
-I connected with the expectation to engage with current students, alumni, or faculty.
-Leveraging on the virtuality of the event, I would have loved to see that extra PLUS."
+And this is precisely the reason he left.
+Edu connected with the expectation to engage with current students, alumni, or faculty.
+Leveraging on the virtuality of the event, he would have loved to see that extra PLUS."

 Virtual education events have become an extension of the university web.
 Digital brochures are uploaded from the web.
 Videos are links to existing videos on Youtube.
 The school presentations are the same as schools offer through their events.

 Here are 3 ideas to make virtual education events more engaging, and ultimately more successful:

 Online events create a level playing field.
 There is no advantage if your campus is nearby.
 There are no budget considerations as every university has access to the same online tools as the fair provider.
 Creating interaction with candidates beyond the student recruiter is key and just a logistical challenge to mobilize the respective stakeholders.
 Imagine how many conversations you can create with alumni, current students, and faculty on your virtual booth.
 Panel discussions, AMA sessions, and mini-learning snippets, you name it.
 Convert your booth into a micro-engagement platform during the fair.
 Every 15 minutes something new, something different is happening.

 Since March 2020, universities are forced to deliver classes online in almost all parts of the world.
 Universities have been adapting their academic content to a virtual environment.
 Some have been more successful than others but for those who have a solid online/hybrid teaching model: showcase it!
 Hybrid learning will stay on for a while.
 The more you showcase your reinvention of the learning experiences, the more confident candidates will become.